Upper School Curriculum

 Statistics with College Math Prep

-Prerequisite: Completion of Trg./ Algebra III or higher math Corequisites: Algebra II/Trig, Honors Algebra II/Trig or higher math
+Prerequisite: Completion of Trg./ Algebra III or higher math

 Precalculus

 This course is designed to prepare students for a college-level calculus course.
-A thorough study of the functions needed for calculus is provided: specifically trigonometric, logarithmic, exponential and polynomial functions.
-Although the graphing calculator is used extensively, the focus of the course is on algebraic problem-solving techniques and modeling real-world situations with math functions.
+A thorough study of the functions needed for calculus is provided, specifically trigonometric, logarithmic, exponential and polynomial functions.
+Although the graphing calculator is used extensively, the focus of the course is on algebraic problem-solving techniques and real-world modeling situations with math functions.

 Prerequisite: Successful completion of Algebra II/Trig or Trig/Algebra III, with teacher recommendation